Where to See Christmas Lights in Charleston, SC: Free Displays, Drive-Thru & More

 About the Author

-Maria Bassett is a former school orchestra teacher, turned homeschool mom.
-She and her husband homeschool their 3 sons and 1 daughter, who range from 4th grade through 9th grade.
+Maria Bassett is a former school orchestra teacher turned homeschool mom.
+After successfully launching her oldest son into college, she and her husband continue to homeschool their three younger children, who range from 8th grade through high school.
 Believing children learn best when they are engaged and having fun, this family loves to take their homeschool on the road, around Greenville and beyond.

 Comments are closed.